blbadger/blbadger.github.io/input-adversarials.md

 				single_input = torch.nn.functional.interpolate(single_input, 200)
 ```

-The class label (and input gradient) tends to be fairly unstable during training, but the resulting images can be fairly recognizable: observe the lion's chin and mane appear in the upper left hand corner during input modification:
+The class label (and input gradient) tends to be fairly unstable during training, but the resulting images can be fairly recognizable: observe the lion's chin and mane appear in the upper left hand corner during input modification.

 {% include youtube.html id='yp9axdNcCG8' %}